jarum3/discordBot325-Progress3/README.md

 Run [deploy-commands.js](deploy-commands.js) after adding any new command files, or on a new bot.

 # Description of progress
-## Updates from previous starting point
-- [x] **Lock permissions for essentially all current slash-commands behind administrative privileges**
-- [x] Adjusting structure of roles and functions to be more practical
-- [x] Commands for adding and dropping courses and optional roles from saved lists
-- [x] Commands for generating a dropdown that both displays that list, and assigns roles to members on interactions
-- [x] Separation into testing commands for easier deployment

 ## To-do
 - [ ] Create functionality to create, populate, and archive categories and attach those to role objects